gnthibault/siril/README.md

 the same way by different players.
 SIRIL can convert any film format supported by FFMS2 (probably all ffmpeg formats, which is a lot) to SER, and even any image sequence to SER.
 SIRIL supports SER v3.
-See https://free-astro.org/index.php/SER for more details.
+See [this page](https://free-astro.org/index.php/SER) for more details.

 Useful links
 ------------